oshelton/oshelton.github.io/README.md

 - Node.js and NPM
   - On Windows, [NVM for Windows](https://github.com/coreybutler/nvm-windows) is still a good option for managing node installations on Windows, even if a successor is in the works.
+- Node.js and npm v21.1.0
+  - Other versions may work but this is what things are tested on.

 ## Developing